Advanced Aircraft Analysis Module Descriptions

 Effect of wing location variation on stability and center of gravity range is analyzed and plotted.

-The purpose of the dynamics module is to help the user analyze the open loop dynamic characteristics of the airplane in a given flight condition.
+The purpose of the dynamics module is to help the user analyze the open loop dynamic characteristics of the aircraft in a given flight condition.
 The methodology used to analyze open loop dynamic characteristics can be found in Flight Dynamics Part I.

 Dynamics is divided into estimation of the longitudinal and lateral-directional dynamic characteristics.
-Airplane transfer functions are determined.
+Aircraft transfer functions are determined.
 Flying qualities are checked against civil and military requirements.
 The effect of roll-pitch yaw coupling effect on the dynamic analysis is also determined.
 Sensitivity of various stability and control derivatives on flying qualities is also established.
 Phugoid and short period are determined.
 Spiral, Dutch roll and roll performance are investigated.

 The Routh-Hurwitz stability requirements are calculated.

-The purpose of the Control module is to help the user analyze single and double loop feedback control systems of the airplane.
-If the open loop dynamic characteristics of the airplane are known, root locus analyses may be performed in the S-plane.
+The purpose of the Control module is to help the user analyze single and double loop feedback control systems of the aircraft.
+If the open loop dynamic characteristics of the aircraft are known, root locus analyses may be performed in the S-plane.
 The control analysis submodule can also be used to analyze a system open loop transfer function in the frequency domain (Bode diagram).
 The methodology used to analyze feedback control systems can be found in Airplane Flight Dynamics Part II.

 The transfer functions are: